dennis-nichols/can-of-books-front/README.md

 # Can of Books - Front End

-**Author**: Dennis Nichols &
+**Author**: Dennis Nichols & Lewis Benson
 **Version**: 1.0.0

 ## Overview

-This will be an app to track books that have impacted us and to track new reccomendations for the future.
+This will be an app to track books that have impacted us and to track new recommendations for the future.

 ## Getting Started